Women in Christianity: Mentioned women

+Paul greets Andronicus and Junia in Romans 16:7.
+Patristic evidence supports reading a woman named Junia, and Junias is unattested.
+Andronicus and Junia are likely Jewish Christians and a missionary couple, and if "prominent among the apostles" is correct, "apostle" here is used in a broader sense tied to itinerant evangelism and church planting.

 Women in church history

 Apostolic age

 From the very beginning of the early Christian church, women were important members of the movement, although some complain that much of the information in the New Testament on the work of women has been overlooked.
 Some also argue that many assumed that it had been a "man's church" because sources of information stemming from the New Testament church were written and interpreted by men.
 Recently, scholars have begun looking in mosaics, frescoes, and inscriptions of that period for information about women's roles in the early church.

 The historian Geoffrey Blainey wrote that the early Christian texts refer to various women activists in the early church.
 One such woman was St. Priscilla, a Jewish missionary from Rome, who may have helped found the Christian community at Corinth.
 She traveled as a missionary with her husband and St Paul, and tutored the Jewish intellectual Apollos.
 Others include the four daughters of Philip the Evangelist, from Caesarea, Palestine, who were said to be prophets and to have hosted St Paul in their home.